The best fertility diet is one that focuses on real, whole foods, as close to their natural state as possible – the way mother earth intended.

 Consumption should not exceed 1 cup per day preconception and during pregnancy.

-There are studies suggesting that the consumption of more than 300mg/day of caffeine is associated with a modest increased risk for spontaneous miscarriage.
+There are other studies suggesting that the consumption of more than 200mg/day of caffeine is associated with a modest increased risk for spontaneous miscarriage.

 In women, alcohol has been known to impair oestrogen and progesterone levels, resulting in impaired ovulation, implantation, fertilisation and blastocyst development.